NISCHALPI/Docker-HPC/README.md

 </p>

 # Docker HPC Cluster
-The Docker HPC Cluster project, developed by the Center for Research Computing at The University of Alabama at Tuscaloosa, offers a straightforward method for setting up a distributed HPC cluster on a single machine.
-Utilizing Docker Compose, this repository configures a distributed HPC environment featuring a three-node system, a shared filesystem, and an LDAP server for centralized authentication.
-It is intended for HPC software development, testing, and pre-production deployment.
-Moreover, this setup is ideal for educational settings, enabling students from diverse backgrounds to explore HPC system operations, learn about job scheduling, and manage distributed systems on their own laptops or desktops.
+The Docker HPC Cluster project, developed by the Center for Research Computing at The University of Alabama at Tuscaloosa, offers a straightforward method for setting up a prototype distributed HPC.
+Utilizing Docker Compose, this repository configures a distributed HPC environment featuring a three-node system, a shared filesystem, and an [openLDAP](https://www.openldap.org/) server for centralized authentication.
+It is intended for HPC software development, testing and experimentation.
+Moreover, this setup is ideal for educational settings, enabling students from diverse backgrounds to explore HPC system operations, learn about job scheduling, and manage distributed systems in a controlled environment.
+The cluster is designed to be scalable, allowing users to add more compute nodes, storage, and services as needed.

 ## Installation and Usage